The English Minor:

 - Literary Track – emphasis on literary journals, creative writing, and literary agent/editor/publishing careers.

 - Popular/Scholarly Track – emphasis on industry tools and conventions of grammar, copyediting, ESL editing and literacy, business, professional, and magazine writing, diversity, accessibility, and rhetoric.

 - ENG 255, 363, 364, 402, 403, or 495

 Professional Writing Certificate:

-To earn the Professional Writing Certificate, students must complete the following five courses with a 3.0 GPA or better: Anth 350, Engl 301, Engl 355, Engl 402, and Engl 498.
+To earn the Professional Writing Certificate, students must complete the following five courses with a 3.0 GPA or better: Anth 350, Engl 301, Engl 402, Engl 498, and one elective approved by the English advisor/faculty.
 Engl 498 must be taken only after the other four courses have been completed.
 The certificate can be earned online through Global Campus and/or on-campus offerings.
 The university undergraduate certificate fee will apply.

 Science Writing Certificate: